-We believe that fostering long-term and institution-wide relationships with shareholders and maintaining their trust and goodwill is a core objective.
+Fostering long-term and institution-wide relationships with shareholders and maintaining their trust and goodwill is a core objective.
 We are committed to engaging in constructive and meaningful dialogue with our shareholders.
 We value shareholder views and insights and believe that positive, two-way dialogue builds informed relationships that promote transparency and accountability.